 Accommodation Options in Italy

 Average cost prices are summarised below.
-It is important to note that most hotels and accommodations in Italy add a local tourism tax onto their prices.
-This is often just a couple of euros, but varies depending on the specific region.
+It is important to note that most hotels and accommodations in Italy add a local tourism tax to their prices.
+This is often just a couple of euros but varies depending on the specific region.

 - Luxury hotel – $200 per night